-The science is in, climate change will impact the strength of storms.
-Models predict that Category 4 and 5 hurricanes in the North Atlantic could become nearly twice as common over the next century as a result of climate change.
-The appearance of Dorian made this year the fourth straight year in which a Category 5 hurricane formed in the Atlantic, making it the longest streak on record.
-Dorian was tied for the strongest storm ever recorded in the Atlantic and assaulted the northern islands of The Bahamas with its unbelievable winds – not to mention the storm surge for over 40 hours, making it one of the most costly deadliest disasters to ever hit the archipelagic nation.
+The science is in. climate change will impact the strength of storms.
+In fact, some models predict that Category 4 and 5 hurricanes in the North Atlantic could become nearly twice as common over the next century as a result of climate change.
+The appearance of Dorian in 2019 was the fourth straight year in which a Category 5 hurricane formed in the Atlantic, making it the longest streak on record.
+Hurricane Dorian, which tied for the strongest storm ever recorded in the Atlantic, assaulted the northern islands of The Bahamas with its unbelievable winds – not to mention the storm surge for over 40 hours, making it one of the most costly deadliest disasters to ever hit the archipelagic nation.

-In conjunction with plans to preserve life and property, major steps must be taken to reduce the impacts on businesses and increase the resiliency of government functions and infrastructure.
-Protecting our businesses and public services are one of the first steps to establishing a country resilient to the changing environment.
-When disaster hits, communities need employment to help repair and rebuild, so businesses must remain operational or at the very least require less to get their systems back online.
+In addition to plans to preserve life and property, major steps must be taken to reduce the impacts on businesses and increase the resiliency of government functions and infrastructure.
+Protecting our businesses and public services is one of the first steps to establishing a country resilient to the changing environment.
+When disaster strikes, communities need employment to help repair and rebuild, so businesses must remain operational or at the very least require less to get their systems back online.
 Also, of great importance, is citizens’ ability to communicate with their government and access critical municipal groups and emergency information.
 This requires governments to take new considerations in terms of disaster recovery and the resiliency of their communications and IT infrastructure.